likecoin/likecoin-wordpress/likecoin/readme.txt

 4. Go to "Your LikeCoin Button" in the plugin settings.
 Enter your Liker ID in the input box, your other account information should be fetched and filled in automatically.
 5. You should see a LikeCoin Button in every post authored by you.

 After connecting your Liker ID, you can also use the shortcode [likecoin] to display LikeCoin button in your post.
+You can also define Liker ID using param liker-id i.e. [likecoin liker-id=ckxpress].

 == Frequently Asked Questions ==